Time Series Transformer-Based Modeling of Pavement Skid and Texture Deterioration: Literature Review

 The ability of a pavement to resist skidding is heavily influenced by its surface texture, which is categorized into micro-texture and macro-texture \citep{canestrari2024use}.
 Micro-texture refers to the fine-scale roughness of the aggregate surface, with wavelengths less than 0.5 mm, and primarily contributes to adhesion and friction at low speeds \citep{de2019locked}.
 Macro-texture, on the other hand, involves larger irregularities with wavelengths between 0.5 mm and 50 mm, which are crucial for hysteretic phenomena, effective water drainage, and maintaining skid resistance at higher speeds \citep{tian2020pavement}.
 The presence of water or other contaminants on the pavement surface complicates the role of texture by reducing the tire-pavement contact area and building up hydrodynamic pressure, thereby increasing the risk of skidding and hydroplaning \citep{fwa2024pavement}.

-A strong correlation exists between pavement surface features and friction values, with higher skid resistance directly linked to improved traction and reduced crash frequencies, particularly under wet conditions \citep{subedi2025safety}.
+A strong correlation exists between pavement surface friction values and road safety.
+Higher skid resistance usually linked to reduced crash frequencies, particularly under wet conditions \citep{subedi2025safety}.
 Studies have shown that a 10-unit increase in Skid Number (SN) can lead to a 7\% to 8\% reduction in dry-weather crashes and a more significant 14\% to 21\% decrease in wet-weather crashes on highways \citep{mayora2009assessment}.
 The impact of increased skid resistance is especially pronounced on interstate highways and curved segments during wet conditions, where friction demand is higher \citep{long2014quantitative}.
-Furthermore, vehicle dynamics simulations indicate that factors such as driving speed, vehicle type, and polishing time significantly influence critical safety metrics like braking distance and lateral excursion distance \citep{li2025simulation}.